simonbengtsson/jsPDF-AutoTable/README.md

 doc.save('table.pdf');
 ```

-See other examples in `/examples/examples.js` which is also the source code for the [demo](https://simonbengtsson.github.io/jsPDF-AutoTable/) documents.
+Checkout more examples in [examples.js](examples) which is also the source code for the [demo](https://simonbengtsson.github.io/jsPDF-AutoTable/) documents.

 ### Options
-All options below are used in `examples.js` so be sure to check it out if in doubt.
+Below is a list of all options supported in the plugin.
+All of them are used in the [examples](examples) so be sure to check them out if in doubt.

 ```javascript
 {